bumoproject/bumo-sdk-php/docs/SDK.md

    The getReward interface is used to retrieve the block reward and valicator node rewards in the specified block.

+  Note: It is not recommended to use this interface.
+The interface will be deleted later.
+It is recommended to use the getLatestReward interface.
+The parameter blockNumber of this interface is invalid, only the latest block reward is obtained, which is the same as the getLatestReward interface.

 > Method

 ```php